Organisation: Africa Network for Environment and Economic

 Country: Nigeria

-ANEEJ worked with over 100 civil society organisations while hosting the Secretariat of the Publish What You Pay (PWYP) Campaign, Nigeria from 2004-2008 and the Nigerian Network on Stolen Assets.
-The organisation also coordinated CSOs that were involved in monitoring of repatriated Late General Sani Abacha loots under the Public Expenditure Management and Financial Accountability Review (PEMFAR), a tripartite agreement between the World Bank, Civil Society and Nigerian governments.
-ANEEJ facilitated the Nigerian CSOs engagement in the Second Review Cycle of Chapter II and V of the UNCAC in Nigeria.
+ANEEJ worked with over 100 CSOs while hosting the Secretariat of the Publish What You Pay (PWYP) Campaign, Nigeria from 2004-2008 and the Nigerian Network on Stolen Assets.
+The organisation also coordinated CSOs that were involved in monitoring repatriated Late General Sani Abacha loots under the Public Expenditure Management and Financial Accountability Review (PEMFAR), a tripartite agreement between the World Bank, Civil Society and Nigerian governments.
+ANEEJ facilitated the Nigerian CSOs engagement in the Second Review Cycle of Chapter II and V of UNCAC in Nigeria.

-ANEEJ is currently leading a broad coalition of NGOs working on the monitoring of recovered stolen assets of the late Sani Abacha, $322.5m from Switzerland through the MANTRA Project with support from UKAID/DFID Nigeria.
+ANEEJ is currently leading a broad coalition of NGOs working on the monitoring of recovered Stolen Assets of Late Sani Abacha, $322.5m from Switzerland through MANTRA Project with support from FCDO and Swiss Embassy in Nigeria.

-ANEEJ has been very active in the UNCAC Coalition Working Group on Asset Recovery activities and during the Global Forum on Asset Recovery (GFAR) held in December 2017, in Washington DC, USA.
-At GFAR, ANEEJ was nominated by CSOs to present the global civil society statement to the Forum and also participated actively in all the civil society preparation of the statement.
-ANEEJ facilitated Nigerian civil society preparation and participation in the Second Cycle of the United Nations Convention Against Corruption (UNCAC) Implementation Review in Nigeria.
-ANEEJ has also been participating in civil society engagement with the Conference of State Party (CoSP) meetings and also organised side events on the utilisation of recovered assets for Sustainable Development during Abu Dhabi CoSP, as well as participating in UNCAC Coalition side events.
+ANEEJ has been very active in the UNCAC COALITION working group on Asset Recovery activities and during the Global Forum on Asset Recovery (GFAR) held in December 2017 in Washington DC, USA.
+At GFAR, ANEEJ was nominated by CSOs to present the global civil society statement to the FORUM and participated actively in all the civil society preparation of the statement.
+ANEEJ facilitated the Nigerian civil society preparation and participation in the Second Cycle of the United Nations Convention against Corruption (UNCAC) Implementation Review in Nigeria.
+ANEEJ has also be participating in the civil society engagement with the Conference of the State Parties (CoSP) meetings and organised side events on the utilisation of recovered assets for Sustainable Development during Abu Dhabi CoSP and participated in UNCAC COALITION side events.

-ANEEJ has served as a resource institution in UNCAC Coalition and UNODC training of UNCAC Coalition members and African Civil Society groups in Addis-Ababa and Ethiopia.
-ANEEJ also participated in UNCAC Coalition strategy plans and meetings.
-ANEEJ has made an official submission to the UNGASS Preparatory Meeting.
+ANEEJ has also serve as a resource institution in UNCAC COALITION and UNODC training of UNCAC COALITION members and Africa Civil Society in Addis-Ababa, Ethiopia and ANEEJ also participated in the UNCAC COALITION strategy plan and meetings.

 Top Three Priorities to Achieve for the Coalition

-- Implementation of UNCAC Review Recommendations and CoSP Working Group on Asset Recovery
+3. Implementation of UNCAC Review Recommendations and Working Group on Asset Recovery/Victims.

 Profile of Candidate

-Rev. David Ugolor is the Executive Director of Africa Network for Environment and Economic Justice (ANEEJ).
-ANEEJ is an NGO based in Benin City promoting good governance and anti-corruption work through research, policy dialogue, education and advocacy.
-David Ugolor has over two decades working experience on anti-corruption work and also has Master Degrees in Agricultural Economics and the Study of Corruption from the Universities of Benin and Sussex.
-He has made several presentations on corruption, Illicit Financial Flows and Sustainable Development at both local and international workshops, and seminars.
-David Ugolor has participated as a resource person in several UN meetings and also facilitated civil society engagement with Open Government Partnership, currently serving as the Co-Chair of the Anti-
+Rev. David Ugolor is the Executive Director of ANEEJ, an NGO based in Nigeria, promoting good governance and anti-corruption work through research, policy dialogue, education and advocacy.
+David Ugolor has over two decades experience on anti-corruption work with two master’s degrees – Agricultural Economics, University of Benin and the Study of Corruption, Universities of Sussex.
+He has made several paper presentations on corruption, Illicit Financial Flows and Sustainable Development at both local and international events.
+David Ugolor has participated as a resource person in several UN meetings, facilitated civil society engagement on Open Government Partnership (OGP) and served as the Co-Chair of the Anti-Corruption Working Group of the OGP in Nigeria.
+David Ugolor also facilitated the Pre-GFAR consultation in Nigeria and participated in the GFAR panel debate held in December 2017 in Washington DC.

 Please allow approximately 24 hours before comments are approved.